SaschaKrug/django-component-kit/README.md

 Hint: The partials are cached, so you can use a lot of them without performance impact.

+*Since: 0.3.0*
+When a template is rendered as a partial, the 'is_partial' attribute is set.

 ## Usage
 You can directly write the partial inside the main component at any point in the template.
 Only if the `inline` argument is set to `True`, the partial will be rendered inside the main component.
 If not, it will be hidden.
 The example uses